25 Matches

 | Highlights Available | Yet to be confirmed |

-Win Sports can work without cable because the broadcaster already directs users to Win Sports Online and Win Play for digital access.
+Win Sports can work without a cable box because the broadcaster already directs users to Win Play for digital access.

 The practical limitation is not the lack of a streaming route.
-It is making sure you understand the current subscription plan, device setup and any event-specific conditions before the World Cup begins.
+It is making sure you understand the current paid plan, login setup, and any event-specific conditions before the World Cup begins.

-Win Sports officially says it will show 25 World Cup 2026 matches in Colombia and already offers both channel and digital access paths for viewers.
+Win Sports officially says it will show 25 World Cup 2026 matches in Colombia and already pairs its channel distribution with the official Win Play digital route.

 | Stage | Dates |